 How Did It All Start?

-The Equador-born entrepreneur got his big idea in 1976 when he saw an ad in the New York Post headlined "Dial-A-Steak."
+The Ecuador-born entrepreneur got his big idea in 1976 when he saw an ad in the New York Post headlined "Dial-A-Steak."
 With business being just so-so, he needed a new approach.
-An idea flashed: Dail-A-Furniture?
+An idea flashed: Dial-A-Furniture?
 "No, that wouldn't work."
-But what about mattresses, items which sold in his stores for $29 to $49 dollars?
+But what about mattresses, items which sold in his stores for $29 to $49 dollars (for a full size futon mattress)?
 (Not exactly the top of the line.)
-That might work, said Napolean during our interview.
+That might work, said Napoleon during our interview.
 Despite the advice of well-meaning friends to forget the crazy idea, he ran an ad in the New York Daily News headlined "Dial-A-Mattress," suggesting a telephone call to his regular business number.
 Three people called, and he was hooked, on his way.

 Interestingly, radio has also proved a good medium.
 Careful testing is ongoing to learn which stations pull and which don't.
 The system proved to be magic, forcing a move to a large warehouse and executive offices where, today, some 300 employees guide the enterprise, including Napoleon's two "kids," Lewis and Kay, who function as directors of operations and quality control, respectively.

-The family can taste being the commissioned marketing utility for retailers all over Europe and on the Pacific Rim.
+The family’s taste is the commissioned marketing utility for retailers all over Europe and on the Pacific Rim.
 The enterprise is restricted only as satellite TV transmission is limited.
 Lewis visualizes running commercials in Spanish or any other language.
 AT&T tells him technology will translate language on-the-fly so that TRSs (Bedding Consultants, if you please) can take the order in simultaneously translated English.

 What about product lines beyond mattresses?
 Kay lights up with the potential for related home furnishings, pillows and covers, drapes etc. There's already a modest catalog which is dropped off with the mattress on deliveries now.
 What about going the full circle and including furniture?
 That's not being overlooked.